The three UNESCO World Heritage Sites in Uganda

-Enjoy Bwindi Impenetrable Forest, its mountain gorillas, and much more that is uniquely the Bwindi Impenetrable Forest – UNESCO World Heritage Site.
+Enjoy the Bwindi Impenetrable Forest, its mountain gorillas, and, more uniquely, the Bwindi Impenetrable Forest – UNESCO World Heritage Site.
+Read more Here.

 The Rwenzori Mountains of the Moon – UNESCO World Heritage Site

-The Rwenzori Mountains were referred to as “Mountains of the Moon” by Ptolemy in AD 150.
+The Rwenzori Mountains were called “Mountains of the Moon” by Ptolemy in AD 150.
 Henry Morton Stanley is the one who brought the mountain range to the attention of Westerners in 1888.
 Stanley and his contingent were on a rescue mission for Emin Pasha.
 EminPasha at Fort Patiko.

 As they traveled through the Semliki Valley and Queen Elizabeth Park.
-They saw the tallest Mountain Range in Africa, higher than the Alps of Europe and Uganda, a UNESCO World Heritage Site.
+They saw the tallest Mountain Range in Africa, a UNESCO World Heritage Site, higher than the Alps of Europe and Uganda.
+Read more here.

 Today, this fabulous park is one of the least visited parks in Uganda.
 You can climb Mount Stanley, named after the explorer.
-The tallest mountain is Mount Margherita, 5,109 meters above sea level, making it the third highest mountain in Africa.
+The tallest mountain is Mount Margherita, 5,109 meters above sea level, making it the third-highest peak in Africa.
 It takes eight days to climb and is for most experienced climbers.

 The Rwenzori Mountains of the Moon are not volcanic like much of East Africa’s central mountains; instead, it is a block of rock created by the shift of the earth that formed the western rift in Uganda.

-In the higher altitudes, you find the magnificent giant heathers, ground-sells, and lobelias.
+You find the magnificent giant heathers, ground-sells, and lobelias in the higher altitudes.
 The vegetation you encounter depends on the elevation, and five vegetation zones are located in the Rwenzori Mountains.

-The Rwenzori Mountains National park hosts 80 species of birds, four species of primates, and fifteen species of butterflies.
+The Rwenzori Mountains National Park hosts 80 species of birds, four primates, and fifteen butterflies.
 You can still find elephants, chimpanzees, Black and white colobus Monkeys, and I’Hoests monkeys at the lower elevations of the mountains.

 Kasubi Tombs – Kampala – UNESCO World Heritage Site

 Just outside of Kampala on Kasubi Hill, you will discover Kasubi Tombs at the Kabakas (Kings) former palace of the Buganda Kingdom.
 It was built in 1882 and made into the Royal Burial Grounds in 1884.
-In the main building, the “Muzibu Azaala Mpganga, there are the tombs of four Kabakas.
+The tombs of four Kabakas are in the main building, the “Muzibu Azaala Mpganga.
 This magnificent building is circular and topped by a grass-thatched tom.
-A

 Kasubi Tombs is a place of belief, spirituality, and identity for the Baganda People.
 The Kasubi Tombs are simply an African Master Piece and reflect the culture, ways, traditions, and expertise of the Buganda Kingdom.

-Include the UNESCO Heritage Sites in your Safari:
+Include the Uganda UNESCO Heritage Sites in Uganda in your Safari: